tera-si/CTF-Note-Template-Generator/README.md

 ## Auto Mode: Parsing Nmap XML outputs

 You can supply your nmap scans XML outputs to the script, it will then automatically parse and generate a markdown note plus checklists.
+You would still need to manually enter the CTF platform and machine name, however.

 At the moment it expects at most one TCP scan and one UDP scan output.

 So you can supply: